vharitonsky/iniflags/README.md

 All flag defined in the app can be dumped into stdout with ini-compatible sytax by passing -dumpflags flag to the app.
-The following command creates ini-file with all the flags defined in the app:
+The following command creates ini file with all the flags defined in the app:

 ```bash